Early life of Fidel Castro: Childhood and education: 1926–1945

 Castro's father, Ángel Castro y Argiz (1875–1956), was born to a poor peasant family in Galicia, a province in northwest Spain.
 A farm laborer, in 1895 he was conscripted into the Spanish Army to fight in the Cuban War of Independence and the ensuing Spanish–American War of 1898, in which the U.S. seized control of Cuba.
 In 1902, the Republic of Cuba was proclaimed; however it remained economically and politically dominated by the U.S. For a time, Cuba enjoyed economic growth, and Ángel migrated there in search of employment.
 After various jobs, he set up a business growing sugar cane at Las Manacas farm in Birán, near Mayarí, Oriente Province. Ángel took a wife in 1911, María Luisa Argota Reyes, with whom he had five children before separating.
-He then began a relationship with Lina Ruz González (1903–1963), a household servant of Canarian descent who was twenty-seven years his junior; she bore him three sons and four daughters, legally marrying in 1943.
+He then began a relationship with Lina Ruz González (1903–1963), a household servant of Canarian descent who was twenty-seven years his junior; they had three sons and four daughters, legally marrying in 1943.

 Castro was Lina's third child, born out of wedlock at Ángel's farm on August 13, 1926.
 Because of the stigma of illegitimacy, he was given his mother's surname of Ruz rather than his father's name.
 Although Ángel's business ventures prospered, he ensured that Fidel grew up alongside the children of the farm's workforce, many of whom were Haitian economic migrants of African descent.
 This experience, Castro later related, prevented him from absorbing "bourgeois culture" at an early age.

 Aged six, Castro, along with his elder siblings Ramón and Angela, was sent to live with their teacher in Santiago de Cuba, dwelling in cramped conditions and relative poverty, often failing to have enough to eat because of their tutor's poor economic situation.
 Aged eight, Castro was baptized into the Roman Catholic Church, although later became an atheist.
 Being baptized enabled Castro to attend the La Salle boarding school in Santiago, where he regularly misbehaved, and so was sent to the privately funded, Jesuit-run Dolores School in Santiago.
-In 1945 he transferred to the more prestigious Jesuit-run El Colegio de Belén in Havana.
+In 1945 he graduated from high school in the prestigious Jesuit-run El Colegio de Belén in Havana.
 Although Castro took an interest in history, geography and debating at Belén, he did not excel academically, instead devoting much of his time to playing sport.